itzm416/blog-website-project/README.md

 # Blog Website Project

-Built a Youtube Clone Where user can create watch and create video.
-A user can create his/her channel, subscribe to other users channel, like or dislike videos
+Built a Blog Website where user can create blogs and can share information.
+A user can share his/her ideas and read blogs of different category.

 ## Installation